alfredotoselli/alfredotoselli/README.md

 - 👋 Hi, I’m fredo
 - 👀 I’m interested in Web3 and economics/social/political/technological implications of cryptos
 - 🌱 I’m currently learning Smart Contract development (Solidity/Rust) and reinforcing my Computer Science basis (Data structures and Algorithms).
 Tryin to approach competitive programming
-- 💞️ I’m looking to collaborate on Blockchain projects
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me -> Telegram: @Fredo409